Jeunese/jeunese.github.io/docs/get-started.md

 * Create a workflow, including a review process and a plan for automated tests to catch spelling errors and Markdown violations.
 * Create a governance plan, including routines for creating, publishing, maintaining, and removing content.

-## 3. Create the content
+## 4. Create the content

 Use your documentation goals, content framework and strategy, and style guide to create content.

 Product documentation describes more than just *what* a product or feature does.
 It's also concerned with *who*, *where*, *why* and *how* a product or feature is used.

+If you don't know where to start, start at the beginning and walk yourself through the set up of the product, taking note of the pain points and any gaps in information that might help the reader complete their tasks.
+Break this content up into smaller parts.
+Build a list of items that might also need documented or that are uncovered by colleague or customer tickets, and deal with them one at a time, in line with your content framework.

+Some guidelines for what to include in product documentation:

+* Highlight what the product or feature does in the context of the user need.
+* Use real-world examples and use cases to put the product or feature in context for the administrator.
+* Focus on the solution that a product or feature provides, not just what it is and does.
+* Single-source your content so that you only need to update information in one location; avoid duplicating content –– explain something once and link to existing resources when they come up.
+* Try to write content that's self-contained, making it easy to move around and link to.
+* Treat each new article like a mini-onboarding, with pre-requisites, process overviews, and clear steps.

+Importantly, describe how the user *performs a task* with the product or feature.
+For guidance on writing instructions for completing a task, see [Writing instructional content](/technical-writing?id=writing-instructional-content) in the **Technical Writing Guidelines** article.

 After creating new product documentation based on a content framework and strategy, you then need to maintain and update your documentation.

+Most commonly, you'll write event-triggered content, typically a documentation release.
 A documentation release is content that's published at the same time as the public release of the product or feature.
 Your colleagues, such as the PM and other internal stakeholders identify content gaps and improvements to product documentation for you to scope, draft, and add.
 Candidates for product documentation include:

 - A new product, feature, or important component release.
 - An important update to an existing feature.